This section displays the known issues when working with TruClient.

 When recording a script, the top level frame navigation event is omitted due to performance optimization.
 As a result, the Go Back or Go Forward step is not recorded automatically.

 Resolution: Manually add a Go Back a page or Go Forward a page step.

-Due to changes in Mozilla technology, TruClient Browser now consumes significantly higher resources than other browsers (TruClient Browser is based on Firefox version 65.0.3).
+Due to changes in Mozilla technology, TruClient Browser now consumes significantly higher resources than other browsers (TruClient Browser is based on Firefox).
 As a result, we recommend using the default Chromium browser instead.

 Resolution: Use Network Virtualization instead.
 For details, see Network Virtualization.